 Using PowerShell, we can print environment variables on the console.

-Cool Tip: How to rename the part of the file name using the PowerShell!
+Cool Tip: How to rename the part of the file name using PowerShell!

 Read File line by line using Get-Content

-The Get-Content cmdlet in the PowerShell is used to read the contents of the specified item.
+The Get-Content cmdlet in PowerShell is used to read the contents of the specified item.

-Using the Get-Content command, we can specify the file path to read the file content and use the loops in the PowerShell to get the line from the file for further processing.
+Using the Get-Content command, we can specify the file path to read the file content.
+To process each line individually, we can use the foreach loop in PowerShell.
+This allows us to perform the necessary operations on each line from the file.

 $regex = '' foreach($line in Get-Content -Path D:\LogTest\FTP-02\Environement-Variable.txt) { if($line -match $regex) { Write-Output $line } }